 -

-Shhh.
 Hear that ticking sound?
 It's not your wall clock.
 It's the time bomb that is Lt.
 Mike.
-Trained in special ops, Lt.
-Mike had visions of slaughtering millions during the first Gulf War.
-Sadly, he was never deployed - forcing him to take his aggression out on run-on sentences, misspellings, and lame jokes.
-Behind that mercenary glint in his eye, there's always the fear that he MIGHT snap and lay waste to all who have wronged him.
-But, for now, he's happy just being the nocturnal mystery man who everyone says hi to - then ducks.
+Trained in special ops, he had visions of world domination but was never deployed, forcing him to take his aggression out on misspellings, run-on sentences, and lame jokes.
+Behind that mercenary glint in his eye lies the constant reminder he could lay waste to all who have wronged him if so his heart desired.
+He enjoys crocheting and loves cats.

 -